The Last Dance of the Janissaries

 Opening Scene - June 15, 1826

-The summer air hung heavy over Istanbul as the first rays of dawn crept across the Bosphorus.
-In the ancient quarters of the city, an ominous silence was broken by the rhythmic beating of drums.
-The Janissaries – once the elite infantry of the Ottoman Empire – were summoning their members to revolt.
+The summer air hung heavy over Istanbul as dawn crept across the Bosphorus.
+In the ancient quarters of the city, an ominous silence broke apart under the rhythmic beating of drums.
+The Janissaries, once the elite infantry of the Ottoman Empire, were summoning their members to revolt.
 Their distinctive copper kettles, traditionally used for serving food, were now turned upside down in the time-honored signal of rebellion.

-Outside the Et Meydanı (Meat Square), their traditional gathering place, thousands of Janissaries assembled, their faces contorted with anger.
-They had just learned of Sultan Mahmud II's decree establishing a new military corps trained in modern European tactics – the Eskinci (the Trained) – which they saw as a direct threat to their privileged position.
-The sound of their overturned kettles echoed through the narrow streets of Istanbul like a death knell.
+Outside the Et Meydanı (Meat Square), their traditional gathering place, thousands of Janissaries assembled with fury on their faces.
+They had just learned of Sultan Mahmud II's decree establishing a new military corps trained in modern European tactics, the Eskinci (the Trained), which they saw as a direct threat to their privileged position.
+The sound of those overturned kettles echoed through the narrow streets of Istanbul like a death knell.

 In his chambers at Topkapı Palace, Sultan Mahmud II received the news with grim determination.
-For years, he had carefully prepared for this moment, knowing that any attempt to modernize the Ottoman military would face fierce resistance from the Janissaries.
-Now, as he gazed out over the city he ruled, he could see columns of smoke rising from buildings set ablaze by the rebellious troops.
+He had spent years preparing for this moment, knowing that any attempt to modernize the Ottoman military would draw fierce resistance from the Janissaries.
+Now, gazing out over the city, he could see columns of smoke rising from buildings set ablaze by the rebellious troops.

 Historical Context

-For centuries, the Janissaries had been at the forefront of Ottoman military success, playing crucial roles in the conquest of Constantinople in 1453 and the expansion of the empire to its greatest extent under Suleiman the Magnificent.
-However, by the 18th century, they had become a privileged class more interested in protecting their economic interests than military excellence.
+For centuries they stood at the forefront of Ottoman military success, playing crucial roles in the conquest of Constantinople in 1453 and the expansion of the empire to its greatest extent under Suleiman the Magnificent.
+By the 18th century, though, they had become a privileged class more interested in protecting their economic position than in maintaining military excellence.

 The Janissaries had gained the right to marry, own businesses, and pass their positions to their sons, effectively becoming a hereditary military caste.
-They resisted any attempts at modernization, particularly the adoption of European military techniques and technologies.
-Their conservative stance had contributed to numerous Ottoman military defeats, including devastating losses to Russia and Austria.
+They blocked every attempt at modernization, particularly the adoption of European military techniques and technologies.
+That conservative stance contributed to a string of Ottoman military defeats, including devastating losses to Russia and Austria.

-Sultan Selim III's earlier attempt to create a new military corps in 1807 had ended in disaster, with the Janissaries deposing and eventually killing him.
-His successor, Mahmud II, had spent years carefully preparing for a confrontation he knew was inevitable.
-He had gradually built support among the ulema (religious scholars), positioned loyal troops throughout the city, and waited for the perfect moment to strike.
+Sultan Selim III's earlier attempt to create a new military corps in 1807 had ended in disaster.
+The Janissaries deposed him and eventually had him killed.
+His successor, Mahmud II, spent years carefully preparing for a confrontation he knew was coming.
+He built support among the ulema (religious scholars), positioned loyal troops throughout the city, and waited.

 The immediate catalyst for the 1826 crisis was Mahmud II's creation of the Eskinci corps, which would train with European instructors and use modern weapons and tactics.
-This was a direct challenge to the Janissaries' monopoly on military power within the empire.
+It was a direct challenge to the Janissaries' monopoly on military power within the empire, and they knew it.

 The Main Narrative